JSbotHQ/SeleBot/README.md

 # SeleBot

+#NOTE : Version is Unsable as Updating Internal Structure

-Selebot is the selenium TestNG framework with the various build in functionality and methods.It's designed with the vision of rapidly selenium script generation.
+Selebot is the selenium TestNG framework with the various build in functionality and seleniumUtility.It's designed with the vision of rapidly selenium script generation.

 #### Prerequest :
     1. Java